– Emily Lively –

 Emily has worked within paediatric inpatient, outpatient and community speech pathology since 2000.
-Over the last 12 years she has specialised in infant and paediatric feeding difficulties, working at both hospital and clinic settings in country South Australia, the United Kingdom and metropolitan Adelaide.
-Prior to establishing Lively Eaters, Emily worked in her own paediatric private practice (Emily Lively Speech Pathology) and provided assessment and therapy for general speech and langauge delays and disorders, Autism and Asperger assessments, children with complex medical and development disorders and feeding difficulties.
-Until the end of 2012, Emily held the position of Senior Paediatric Speech Pathologist at Flinders Medical Centre responsible for feeding services in the Neonate unit, paediatric ward, paediatric out patient clinic, Child Assessment Team and cleft palate clinic.
-Her passion for assisting children with feeding difficulties led to the development of a private clinic specialising solely in this area.
+Over the last 17 years she has specialised in infant and paediatric feeding difficulties, working at both hospital and clinic settings in country South Australia, the United Kingdom and metropolitan Adelaide.
+Prior to establishing Lively Eaters, Emily commenced in her own paediatric private practice in 2005 and provided assessment and therapy for general speech and langauge delays and disorders, Autism and Asperger assessments, children with complex medical and development disorders and feeding difficulties.
+Until the end of 2012, Emily concurrently held the position of Senior Paediatric Speech Pathologist at Flinders Medical Centre responsible for feeding services in the Neonate unit, paediatric ward, paediatric out patient clinic, Child Assessment Team and cleft palate clinic.
+Her passion for assisting children with feeding difficulties led to the development of a private clinic in 2010 specialising solely in this area.

 Emily’s experience includes extensive work within multi-disciplinary teams focusing on child development.
 She is currently enrolled in her Doctor of Philosophy (PhD – Flinders University, SA), researching within paediatric feeding and enteral tube weaning.
 She has lectured and been a tutor to the Bachelor of Speech Pathology degree at Flinders University (Adelaide, South Australia).
 Emily has been involved in writing problem based tutorials and lecturing at the University of Queensland.
 She has undertaken additional training in Autism Spectrum Disorders, Sensory Processing difficulties (including oral sensory defensiveness), paediatric videofluoroscopy (swallow study), infants in the Neonate Intensive Care Unit and Special Care Baby Unit, cleft palate/lip and specific feeding interventions.
 For 3 years she worked for and built up a private clinic in London for children with Down Syndrome (feeding and communication assessment and therapy).
 Emily provides training workshops and has presented at International conferences including ASCIA, ASMR and Speech Pathology Australia.